 To achieve the performance shown in the datasheet, it is important to ensure sufficient separation between the antenna and the ground plane.
 The antenna is preferably placed at a corner point of the board to avoid that the antenna is completely surrounded by a ground plane.
 Deviations from the suggested layout instructions can lead to changes in the alignment characteristics and input impedance.
 In general, care must be taken that the separation between the long side of the antenna and the ground plane is at least 5 mm.
 The separation between the antenna surface and the housing must be at least 1 mm.

 The microstrip feed lead can be considered as part of the antenna system.
 It is recommended to connect the ground plane surrounding the input lead on the edges to the lower ground with through contacts.
 This serves to minimise the electric field on the edges and hence its influence on the antenna.

-The RFH series is available if higher current carrying capacities are required.
-The components are wound on ceramic or ferrite cores depending on the inductance value.
+If higher current carrying capacities are required, the components can be wound on ceramic or ferrite cores depending on the inductance value.

-The construction of an SMD inductor (Figure 2.102) MK differs from that of a conventional air coil in that the “coil” is printed on a ceramic substrate.
+The construction of an SMD inductor (Figure 25.) differs from that of a conventional air coil in that the “coil” is printed on a ceramic substrate.
 This presents the following advantages:

 - Very low inductances achievable